youcefbedrani/youcefbedrani/README.md

 <br/>
 <br/>
 <br/>
-🌱 I’m currently learning : Android develpment with java and kotlin also some swift devlpment
+🌱 I’m currently learning : Android develpment with java and kotlin also some swift devlopment
 <br/>
 👯 I’m looking to collaborate on team who interesting in React-js and Nodejs or Kotlin mobile developer
 <br/>